techmaharaj/scalekit-guide/docs/single-sign-on/quickstart-sso.md

 </TabItem>
 </Tabs>

-### Get user info as part of Redirect URI
+**Redirect URI**<br/>A redirect URI is the endpoint in your application that Scalekit redirects the user to after they have completed the authentication with their Identity Provider.

+After a successful user authentication, Scalekit provides a temporary code value to the redirect_uri you configured.
+You'll need to POST this code back to Scalekit with your client secret in order to retrieve user details.

+### 4. Fetch User Details

-After the user has successfully authenticated with their Identity Provider, Scalekit sends a unique authorization `code` to the redirect_uri that is sent as part of the authorization URL above.
-You will need to send this `code` and your `client_secret` to get the authenticated user's profile information.
+After the user has successfully authenticated with their Identity Provider, Scalekit sends a unique authorization code to the redirect_uri that is sent as part of the authorization URL above.
+You will need to send this `code` and `redirect_uri` to get the authenticated user's profile information.

 <Tabs groupId="tech-stack">
 <TabItem value="nodejs" label="NodeJS">